Women, Swinging, Sex, and Seduction

 One of the most surprising, and apparently, benefits of swinging for women is trust.
 One study subject puts the rationale for trust in perspective: “Why would your husband go elsewhere for sex, if he can have access to other women in a stimulating environment with his wife’s participation and consent?
 And why would a woman look for a sexual tryst elsewhere when she can get everything she wants sexually from swinging with the consent and approval of her husband?”

-However, I have found instances of “infidelity” among swingers, although these seem to be the exception, or outliers.
+However, I have found instances of “infidelity” among swingers, although these seem to be the exception.

 Finally, there are many couples for whom swinging does not work.
 People whose marriages were in trouble and tried swinging as a remedy soon found their marriages in shambles and moving towards a quick end.
 Swinging isn’t a panacea for marriages in trouble.
 Swinging does not “repair” marriages; on the contrary, swinging tends to expose most of the negative dynamics that undermine the relationship.
 Swinging only enhances those relationships that are strong and happy.

 Fernandes, E. (2013).
 A Paradigm Shift: Swinging and the new consensual non-monogamous morality of Couples.
-Paper presented at the 6th annual alternative sexualities conference (caras), san franscisco, September 2013.
+Paper presented at the 6th annual alternative sexualities conference (caras), San Francisco, September 2013.

 Fernandes, E. (2012) .The Swinging Paradigm: Socio/Sexual Paradigm Shift.
 Paper presented at the Society for the Psychological Study of Social Issues, Charlotte, NC, June 2012.